How to Fix Cracks in Concrete

 Under 2 hours

-Concrete driveways can crack for many reasons.
+Concrete slabs can crack for many reasons.
 Repeated freezing and thawing, heavy loads, tree roots and even shifts in the ground can cause damage.
-When you learn how to repair cracks in a concrete driveway, you may be able to stop them before they lead to bigger problems.
-Fortunately, filling cracks in a concrete driveway is a simple and relatively inexpensive DIY project.
+When you learn how to fix cracks in concrete, you may be able to stop them before they lead to bigger problems.
+Fortunately, repairing cracked concrete in driveways and other areas is a simple and relatively inexpensive DIY project.

 Very fine surface cracks, or crazing, occur when a concrete driveway dries too fast.
 They usually appear soon after it's poured.
 These fine surface cracks are often cosmetic and not signs of serious structural damage.

-If the rest of the concrete is sound and the surface is primarily smooth, fix the crazing by applying a resurfacing product.
+If the rest of the concrete is sound and the surface is primarily smooth, repairing cracked concrete can be accomplished by applying a resurfacing product.
 This puts a thin repair layer over the cracks.

 Follow the application instructions on the label.
 In general, you’ll need to thoroughly clean the existing concrete with a high-power pressure washer and then spread the resurfacer with a long-handled squeegee.
 Work on one small area at a time because the product will dry quickly.
 Allow the resurfacer to completely dry and cure as directed on the label before using the driveway.